 We concentrate on assisting Veterans who served in Iraq, Afghanistan (post 9/11), Kuwait and Africa with combat Veterans taking priority.

 10. Do you ever help the spouse and/or children of Veterans directly?

 While we work directly with the Veteran a majority of the time, much of the assistance we provide helps their families as well.

 11. Can you assist a Veteran in finding employment?

 Yes, we have built relationships with Veteran friendly companies and assist Veterans with resume preparation, job searches, leads, and mock interviews to help them prepare for job interviews.

 12. Do you keep in touch with Veterans after you’ve provided assistance?

 This is an important function of what Defenders of Freedom does.
 We invite them to participate in our activities throughout the year so they can continue to meet other Veterans and find connections so they can be a support to each other.
 Additionally, we encourage people who participate with them in our activities to continue to connect with them on an ongoing basis.

 13. What does a Veteran need to provide in order to qualify for assistance from Defenders of Freedom?

-We require a DD214 before we will help any Veteran.
+We require a DD214, a valid drivers license, and VA rating and awards letters when appropriate before we will help any Veteran.